PrestaShop/docs/src/content/1.7/modules/concepts/commands.md

 Since v1.7.5, you can add and provide your own commands into the PrestaShop console using modules.

 {{% notice warning %}}
-If you use PrestaShop Core legacy classes, it will not works yet.
-We will fix it soon.
+If you load and use PrestaShop Core legacy classes such as an ObjectModel within a Command context, you might run into issues.
+This is a known limitation of the Commands.
+Removing this limitation is being explored for future PS versions.
 {{% /notice %}}

 Let's see an example of a really common task when we usually use CRON scripts: you want to export your products into an XML file in order to import them into an another platform (a PIM or an ERP).